iyzg/notebooks/_src/monte-carlo-tree-search.md

 For each node, we give a score as $\text{UCT}_i = \frac{q_i}{n_i} + c * \sqrt{\frac{\ln n}{n_i}}$

-- $q_i$ is the total accumulated reward we've gotten at a state over many visits
+- $q_i$ is the total accumulated value we've gotten at a state over many visits
 - $n_i$ is how many times we've visited a node
 - $c$ is an exploration term of how we want to balance exploitation/exploration
 - $n$ is how many times the parent node has been visited
 - $n_i$ is how many times our child node has been visited

-Our first term ($\frac{q_i}{n_i}$) measures our average reward over every time we've visited this state.
+Our first term ($\frac{q_i}{n_i}$) measures our average value over every time we've visited this state.
 You can think of this as our exploitation term.
-Of course, we don't just want to explore the first state that gives us reward, so our second term ($\sqrt{\frac{\ln n}{n_i}}$) is a measure of how uncertain we are of our reward estimation.
+Of course, we don't just want to explore the first state that gives us a high value, so our second term ($\sqrt{\frac{\ln n}{n_i}}$) is a measure of how uncertain we are of our value estimation.
 The less you've visited a node, the more uncertain you should be.
 We use $\ln n$ since we want to prioritize exploration less over time as our exploitation term becomes more accurate.

 ### Expansion